the29a/xcp-ng-org/docs/architecture.md

 #### Shared memory details

 Like said in the previous part, when the frontend and backend are connected using `XenBus`, a `blkif` connection is created.
 We know the ring is used in the `tapdisk` case to read and write requests on a VHD file.
-It is created directly in `blkfront` using a `__get_free_pages` call to allocate a memory pointer, after that, this memory area is shared with the `Dom0` using this call:
+It is created directly in `blkfront` using a `__get_free_pages` call to allocate a memory pointer, after that, this memory area is shared with `Dom0` using this call:

 ```C
 // Note: For more details concerning the ring initialization, you can